CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

 ### HELENA

 * #### TASKS DONE:
-Came up with the project idea.
-Was involved in design discussion.
-Implemented the User Class and test cases, partial implementation of PreferenceBook.
-Worked on the progress report.
-Created and organized Gdoc for project planning.
+  * Came up with the project idea, contributed to design discussion.
+  * Implemented the User Class and test cases, partial implementation of PreferenceBook.
+  * Created and organized Gdoc for project planning.

 * #### NEXT STEPS: